suzto/StarterCards/samples/video_two/README.md

 Set the maximum line truncation as desired.
 You can choose to keep or remove the “Show more” / “Show less” feature.

 #### 5) Update Button Copy and Actions
-* Update button text and actions to suit your needs. <br>
+* Customize button text and actions to suit your needs. <br>
 * <b>Creating icons:</b> If you'd like to add icons, the color should be #818181 to ensure readability on light/dark modes and should fit edge to edge in a 16x16 square.
 Save out the image as a transparent png at 2x size to ensure good resolution across endpoints.
 Access Fluent icon asset links in the [Resources section](#resources--tools) on this page.

 <br>